Nuremberg-Kleinreuth radio transmitter

 What’s the best time to visit?

-The best time to visit is during daylight hours, with early mornings or late afternoons being ideal for fewer crowds and better lighting conditions.
+The best times to visit are during spring and early autumn, with early mornings or late afternoons being ideal for fewer crowds.

 Is it wheelchair accessible?